pnnl/dream_v3/README.md

 <li><em>Scenarios Detected</em> (optional) &ndash; Tied to the first objective, this calculates the percent of scenarios that are detected for a given monitoring campaign.</li>
 </ul>
 <p>Objectives are assessed for each scenario, and there is a minimum of two objectives that must be assessed.
 Note that any objective (other than <em>Time to Detection</em>) can be disabled for any reason, like reducing computational time.
 These objectives may feed back into some algorithms at each iteration (refer to Appendix &nbsp;for more details about the objectives).</p>
+<p>Under <em><strong>Optimization Settings</strong></em>, there is the Display Python Plots button.
+This feature will be disabled until the optimization algorithm has finished running.
+The Display Python Plots needs to have a full set of campaigns in order to be executed.
+Once the optimization run has finished, the user will then be able to run this feature and display the figures produced from Python post-processing.
+These figures will be discussed in further detail under Section 5. </p>
 <p>When the user clicks <em>Start Optimization</em>, up to two windows may appear if selected under <strong><em>Plotting Options</em></strong>.
 The user can choose to select <em>Calculate Pareto Ranks </em>(highly recommended), <em>Show Visualization</em>, or <em>Show Objective Graph</em>.
 The first page to display is the <em>Visualization</em> (Figure 20) that spatially displays each campaign overlaid with the leak space in a 3D space.
 The second page is an <em>Objective Graph</em> (Figure 21) that plots two objectives against one another to show progress as the optimization works towards an optimal solution.
 Under <em>Initial Graphed Objective</em>, the user can select which objectives to display in the Y- and X-Axes.
 Selecting <em>Calculate Pareto Ranks</em> will add a processing step after the iterations complete, .
-In other words, the multi-objective optimization will minimize the tradeoff in performance for the objectives. the DREAM only calculates the top 10 pareto ranks as they are expected to contain the best solutions.
+In other words, the multi-objective optimization will minimize the tradeoff in performance for the objectives. the DREAM only calculates up to 10 of the top pareto ranks as they are expected to contain the best solutions.
 Once calculated, only the top ranks will be displayed on the <em>Visualization </em>page, and the ranks will be colored on the <em>Objective Graph</em>.
 It is recommended that the user leave <em>Calculate Pareto Ranks</em> enabled.
 The colors of the outputs (e.g., aqueous pressure or CO<sub>2</sub>) can be modified to suit the user&rsquo;s preference, and the included configurations or data can be disabled as desired.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>